 This time, it is not an easy task either.
 Observers will watch closely how the government puts to use the rest of the additional HK$80 million budget allocated to the Tourism Board.

-If the money is spent on initiatives as ineffective as the first campaign of [email protected]
+If the money is spent on initiatives as ineffective as the first campaign of [email protected], it won’t do much good for the local tourism and retail sectors.

 – Contact us at [email protected]